Blot first

 Makeup touch-up hub

 When oily skin shows through foundation, sunscreen, or event makeup, the cleanest touch-up usually starts by removing surface oil.
-This hub connects the practical guides for powder, setting spray, photos, meetings, and long wear.
+This hub connects the practical guides for powder, setting spray, photos, meetings, and longer makeup wear.

 Direct answer